FireStreaker2/GuessTheError/README.md

-# GuessTheError
+## Info
- A web based quiz for guessing error codes.
+This is a simple web based quiz made with next.js and react.js